fbpx

 What is Diverticulitis and Diverticular disease?

-A diverticulum is a small out-pouching from the wall of the gut.
 Diverticulae mean mores than one diverticulum.
 They can develop on any part of the gut but most often in the large bowel (colon) on the left side.
 They tend to be multiple and this is called diverticulosis.
 If they cause symptoms then this is known as diverticular disease and if they become infected or inflamed this is called diverticulitis.
+See the diagram below from Guts UK.

 Symptoms of diverticulitis and diverticular disease

 Most people never know they have diverticulae and have no symptoms.
-Some people may get bloating and/ or crampy pain in the abdomen which is eased by going to the toilet.
+Some people may get bloating and/or crampy pain in the abdomen which is eased by going to the toilet.

 However in some people they may become more problematic.
 If stools get trapped in them, bacteria will then multiply and cause infection.
 The symptoms include pain in the abdomen (usually left sided), fever, constipation or diarrhoea and/or blood mixed in your stool.
 If the infection is severe, a collection of infection (abscess) may form.